IzaacMammadov/docs.urbit.org/content/courses/hoon-school/D-gates.md

   label="colhep" href="/language/hoon/reference/rune/col#--colhep" /%}
   rune, `:-  a  b`.

-    That is, these expressions are all the same for Hoon:
+    That is, these expressions are all the same in Hoon:

     ```hoon
     > [1 2]